 - All plants must have an environmental management system in place to ensure that all environmental impacts and risks are effectively managed and mitigated.
 Environment related permits (e.g. general environmental, emissions, water discharge, waste management) to be reviewed annually to ensure compliance. - Environmental impacts have to be systematically identified according to the following steps: - Identify environmental aspects of activities, products and services over which plants have control and/or influence - Assess the risks linked to the identified environmental aspects that may have a significant impact - Maintain an up-to-date catalogue of significant environmental impacts during normal and abnormal operations - Environmental impacts must be systematically managed to sustain and further improve environmental performance, while controlling environmental risks not only of our own operations, but including the supply chain.
-Progress must be monitored, evaluated and documented as required by the local regulations, or at least on an annual basis. - For Cement plants, install and operate a continuous emission monitoring equipment for dust, nitrogen oxides (NOx) sulfur dioxide (SO2), Volatile Organic Compounds (VOC), carbon monoxide (CO) as per the Holcim Emission Monitoring and Reporting standard.
+Progress must be monitored, evaluated and documented as required by the local regulations, or at least on an annual basis. - For Cement plants, install and operate a continuous emission monitoring equipment for dust, nitrogen oxides (NOx) sulfur dioxide (SO2), Volatile Organic Compounds (VOC), carbon monoxide (CO) as per the Holcim Emission Monitoring and Reporting standard. - Performance improvements on CO2 emissions, Water, Circular Economy and

-- Performance improvements on CO2 emissions, Water, Circular Economy and People must be aligned to commitments recorded in CEM Plant Development Plans (PDP) and other environmental roadmaps where applicable. - Water and Waste must be managed preferring reuse and recycling to discharge and disposal, as per the the Circular Economy Policy, the Health, Safety and Environment (HSE) Internally Generated Waste standard and the Health, Safety and Environment Water Management Standard... - All countries and operating plants must report yearly environmental data and KPIs in the Sustainable Reporting Campaign according to Holcim Environmental Reporting quidelines. - Group Reporting Units (GRU) must report monthly Sustainability KPIs according to Group ARC instructions.
+- People must be aligned to commitments recorded in CEM Plant Development Plans (PDP) and other environmental roadmaps where applicable. - Water and Waste must be managed preferring reuse and recycling to discharge and disposal, as per the the Circular Economy Policy, the Health, Safety and Environment (HSE) Internally Generated Waste standard and the Health, Safety and Environment Water Management Standard... - All countries and operating plants must report at least yearly environmental data and KPIs in the Sustainable Reporting Campaign according to Holcim Environmental Reporting guidelines. - Group Reporting Units (GRU) must report monthly Sustainability KPIs according to Group ARC instructions.
 Inaccuracy or incompleteness of the KPIs in SAP-FC must be disclosed in the financial certification package.
+Sustainable Development indicators reported to the Group are based on validated data source, calculation method, and are reviewed for reasonableness and validated by country sustainable development senior management on a half yearly basis.

-Link to: Environmental Policy, S&E policy, Climate Policy, Circular Economy Policy, Quarry Rehabilitation and Biodiversity Directive, Health, Safety and Environment Internally Generated Waste Standard, Health, Safety and Environment Water Management Standard, Sustainable Procurement Directive, Holcim Emission Monitoring and Reporting standard and Holcim Environmental Reporting guidelines.
+Link to: Environmental Policy, S&E policy, Climate Policy, Nature Policy, Circular Economy Policy, Quarry Rehabilitation and Biodiversity Directive, Health, Safety and Environment Internally Generated Waste Standard, Health, Safety and Environment Water Management Standard, Sustainable Procurement Directive, Holcim Emission Monitoring and Reporting standard and Holcim Environmental Reporting guidelines.